 Conservative, multimodal therapy consists of and can be applied at all stages of lymphedema (69):

-- -General personal care methods: self-monitoring, proper skin care, weight loss - -Changing levels of compression therapy: compression bandage, compression clothing, intermittent pneumatic compression - -Physiotherapy: manual lymphatic drainage, such as full decongestive therapy.
+-General personal care methods: self-monitoring, proper skin care, weight loss therapy.
 In physiotherapy methods, specific intervention method is selected depending on the disease stage.